alfficcadenti/splinterlands-bot/README.md

 If you want the bot to play only one color (when it's possible), use the variable `FAVOURITE_DECK`  and specify the splinter by choosing only one among: fire, life, earth, water, death, dragon.
 If you want the bot to try to skip specific quest types you can include multiple quest in the variable `SKIP_QUEST` separated by the comma (`SKIP_QUEST=life,snipe,neutral`). whenever it's possible, the bot will click to ask for a new one.
 Remember you can only ask for a new one once based on the game rules.
 If you want the bot to prioritize teams that uses delegated cards, set the variable `DELEGATED_CARDS_PRIORITY`  equal to `true`.
+To avoid to sue the API solution and rely only on your local history json file created as per instructions below (Local History backup), you can set the variable `FORCE_LOCAL_HISTORY=true`.

 Example: